Skip to main content

 • Cost efficiency: Acquisition and operating costs of the equipment as well as maintenance requirements.

-• User-friendliness: Ease of use and maintenance, especially in environments with little specialized staff.
+• User-friendliness: Ease of operation and maintenance, especially in environments with little specialized personnel.

 Density and speed of sound of some liquids